 Flash Fiction Poetry

-- All submissions are to be emailed to firstname.lastname@example.org a separate attached .doc or .docx file.
+All submissions are to be emailed to firstname.lastname@example.org in a separately attached .doc, .docx or PDF file.

 Please put the title of your work in the Subject box and mention the category it falls under (poem, short story, flash fiction, etc).